 Find this blogpost about character motivation in Danish here >

 Maybe it’s because they lack the motivation to keep the plot going, or maybe they have no reason to be there?

-Your main character might meet other characters as the story unfolds, but the right tensions just don’t evolve or you think the plot could be deeper and more dimensional.
-Maybe you need some background stories for your characters but you’re not sure how to even begin to create them.
+Your main character might meet other characters as the story unfolds, but the right tensions just don’t evolve.
+Maybe you think the plot could be deeper and more dimensional?
+Perhaps you need some background stories for your characters but you’re not sure how to even begin to create them?

 I often provide feedback to my sister (published childrens’ author Louise Lund Olesen) when she is stuck or needs inspiration.
-When she was uncertain where her plot was headed and was stuck with 4 supporting characters with no reason to be in the story, I came up with a writing exercise that quickly provided her with the information she needed – a basic character motivation.
+Louise was uncertain where her plot was headed and got stuck with characters who had no clear reason to be in the story.
+I came up with a writing exercise that quickly provided her with the information she needed – a basic character motivation.

-This writing exercise, giving each character their own motivation within the overall plotline, suddenly gave a big push in the right direction and a load of extra material to work with.
-It also opened up the story, when Louise got a better idea of who the characters are and what they are trying to achieve.
+This writing exercise suddenly gave Louise a big push in the right direction and a load of extra material to work with.
+Just by giving each character their own motivation within the overall plotline.
+It also helped her get a better idea of who the characters are and what they are trying to achieve.

 The character motivation formula looks like this;

 [Character] wants [goal] because [why that goal/reason] but [obstacle/-s to achieving that goal]